-i.
-Specific Action: Design fuelbreaks to: 1) stop fire movement across the Borderland/Conserved Habitat Areas boundary, 2) provide adequate access for fire suppression and fire prevention equipment and personnel to conduct controlled burns, and 3) provide adequate access for fire suppression and fire prevention equipment and personnel to fight wildfires.
-The RP is responsible for defining an adequate fuelbreak width by incorporating, in the design stage, a process (e.g. working with fire-wise consultants, and/or informed local fire departments, and reserve managers) that considers topography, surrounding vegetation (fuels), type of development and configuration of the applicable ii.
-Specific Action: All fuelbreaks shall be at the Borderland/Conserved Habitat Areas boundary, not necessarily at the parcel boundary, and shall be installed within the Borderland, not within the Conserved Habitat Area.
+- i.
+Specific Action: Design fuelbreaks to 1) stop fire movement across the Borderland/Conserved Habitat Area boundary, 2) provide adequate access for fire suppression and fire prevention equipment and personnel to conduct controlled burns, 3) provide adequate access for fire suppression and fire prevention equipment and personnel to fight wildfires.
+The RP is responsible for defining an adequate fuelbreak width by incorporating, in the design stage, a process (e.g. working with fire-wise consultants, and/or informed local fire departments, and reserve managers) that considers topography, surrounding vegetation (fuels), type of development and configuration of the applicable Project Site.
+Fuelbreak width is to be designed considering all of the above factors.
+RP: Developer - ii.
+Specific Action: All fuelbreaks shall be at the Borderland/Conserved Habitat Area boundary, not necessarily at the parcel boundary, and shall be installed within the Borderland, not within the Conserved Habitat Area.
 Fuelbreaks on adjacent parcels shall be contiguous.
-RP: Developer iii.
+RP: Developer - iii.
 Specific Action: Maintain fuelbreaks on the Borderland regularly, to ensure they continue to provide access for the proper management and utilization of prescribed fire and control of wildfire.
 In the case of an emergency the managing agency, Developer, and any other appropriate agency should have access to adjacent Conserved Habitat Areas and should, therefore, possess gate keys required to obtain access as stated in the section on Access Control.
 RP: Developer and FORA iv.
 Specific Action: Project development activities on a Project Site boundary shall be restricted within 200 feet of the Borderland/Conserved Habitat Area boundary until the provisions of defensible space and fuelbreak access are ensured through a plan prepared in consultation with fire wise consultants, and/or informed local fire departments, and reserve managers for the Project Site.
 RP: Developer d.
 Storm Water Control and Groundwater Recharge.